Indo–Trinidadians and Tobagonians: Culture

-Indo–Trinidadian and Tobagonians have retained their distinctive heritage and culture, while also functioning in a multi-racial manner.
-The South Asian languages of their ancestors have largely been lost, although a number of these words have entered the Trinidadian vernacular.
-Indian movies, Indian music, and Indian cuisine have entered the mainstream culture of Trinidad and Tobago.
-Chutney music and chutney soca rivals calypso and soca music during the Carnival season.
+Indo–Trinidadian and Tobagonians have retained their distinctive heritage and culture, while also functioning in a multicultural society.
+The South Asian languages of their ancestors have largely been lost, although a number of these words have entered the Trinidadian vernacular language (Trinidadian Creole).
+Indian movies, music, and cuisine have entered the mainstream culture of Trinidad and Tobago.
+Chutney and chutney soca music rivals calypso and soca music during the Carnival season.

-Holidays and Festivals
+Holidays and festivals

-Divali, Eid ul-Fitr, and Indian Arrival Day are national holidays, and Phagwah/ Holi, Maha Shivratri, Hanuman Jayanti, Ram Naumi, Sita Naumi, Navratri, Vijayadashami, Krishna Janmashtami, Radhastami, Saraswati Jayanti, Raksha Bandhan, Vivaha Panchami, Guru Purnima, Ganesh Chaturthi, Kartik Snan, Ratha Saptami, Kalbhairo Jayanti, Mesha Sankranti, Makar Sankranti, Chhath, Tulsi Vivah, Gita Jayanti, Ratha Yatra, Ramadan, Hosay (Ashura), Eid al-Adha, Mawlid, Shab-e-barat, Islamic New Year, and other Hindu and Muslim holidays are widely celebrated.
+Diwali, Eid ul-Fitr, and Indian Arrival Day are national holidays, and Phagwah/Holi, Maha Shivratri, Hanuman Jayanti, Ram Naumi, Sita Naumi, Navratri, Vijayadashami, Krishna Janmashtami, Radhastami, Saraswati Jayanti, Raksha Bandhan, Vivaha Panchami, Guru Purnima, Ganesh Chaturthi, Kartik Snan, Ratha Saptami, Karagam Puja, Kalbhairo Jayanti, Mesha Sankranti, Makar Sankranti, Tulsi Vivah, Gita Jayanti, Datta Jayanti, Ratha Yatra, Gurpurab, Buddha Purnima, Ramadan, Hosay (Ashura), Eid al-Adha, Mawlid, Shab-e-barat, Chaand Raat, Islamic New Year, and other Hindu and Muslim holidays are widely celebrated.

 Cuisine

+Indo-Trinidadian and Tobagonian cuisine is mostly derived from the Bhojpuri and Awadhi cuisines of North India.
+It has considerable South Indian, especially Tamil and Telugu, influence on preparation and ingredients in the tropical environment of Trinidad and Tobago that was similar to the tropical environment of South India, where a significant minority of Indians came from.
+There is also influence from other ethnic cuisines on the island such as Creole, Chinese, West African, Indigenous, French, British, North American, Portuguese, Arab, and Latin American cuisines.
+It is unlike the mainstream Indian-South Asia cuisines, which is mostly based on Punjabi, Rajasthani, Mughlai, Gujarati, Bengali, Udupi, and Tamil cuisines.
+This "mainstream" Indian cuisine was brought to the country by more recent immigrants and is termed as East Indian cuisine in Trinidad and Tobago and is contrasted from the local Indo-Trinidadian and Tobagonian or local-Indian cuisine.